This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Poland.

 trade catalogues or price lists, which contain only trade name, international name, dose, pharmaceutical form and price of a medicinal product (and in case of reimbursed drugs – also an official retail price), provided that they do not contain any content referring to medicinal products’ properties;

-information about human or animal diseases, provided that they do not refer, even indirectly, to medicinal products.
+information about human or animal health or diseases, provided that they do not refer, even indirectly, to medicinal products.

 b) Does the definition apply equally to all target audiences?